Official Trailer

 Production Notes

 Drifting in Silence was produced independently by Dales Studios, a newly founded production company based in Dalarna, Sweden.
 The film marks both the feature debut of writer-director Tom Grejs and the studio’s first feature film.
-Behind the company are producers Tom Grejs and Martin Flink, who together have directed and produced over 200 commercials and short-form projects over the past 15 years.
+Behind the company are producers Tom Grejs and Martin Flink, who together have directed and produced more than 200 commercials and short-form projects over the past 15 years.

 Magdalena Sverlander